/terms/howto-schema · 3 min read · intermediate

 HowTo is straightforward when you have genuinely step-ordered content.
 Three concrete moves:

 What to skip: HowTo on FAQ-shaped content (use FAQPage).
-Mismatched schema-type-to-content-type pairings can trigger Google's "Spammy structured markup" manual action and tend to be ignored or down-weighted by AI engines.
+Deliberate schema-type-to-content-type misuse can trigger Google's "Spammy structured markup" manual action; whether mismatched (but well-intentioned) pairings are independently down-weighted by AI engines is plausible but not vendor-documented.

 How it relates to other concepts